-This recipe will not make Tastespotting or Food Gawker.
-More is the pity, as it is a Most Delicious dish.
-And a Most Versatile dish.
+This recipe isn’t beautiful, but it IS delicious.
+And it is a very versatile dish.
 Just right for those times when your parsley is overgrowing your back yard.
-Delish?
-Yes.
-Beautiful?
-No. Without further ado:

 Prep time: 10 mins

 Serves: 4 – 6 people, depending how you use it